Next week, after the Yankees took 3 out of 4 from the Red Sox at Yankee Stadium II, the Hundred Year War will be renewed.

 Red Sox fans hate the Yankees so much, they cannot conceive that their team simply wasn't good enough to beat the Yankees.
 Hence, they made up the story of The Curse of the Bambino: We're better than the Yankees, we're more moral than the Yankees, so there must be something supernatural that stops us from beating the Yankees and winning the World Series.
 Yankee Fans didn't make the Curse up, but we did embrace it, until the end finally came in 2004.

-Red Sox fans hate the Yankees so much, they call the Yankees steroid users and cheaters, even though the only World Series they've won since World War I (2004 and '07) were won mainly due to 2 men, Ortiz and Ramirez, who have since been exposed as steroid users.
+Red Sox fans hate the Yankees so much, they call the Yankees steroid users and cheaters, even though the only World Series they've won since World War I (2004, '07 and '13) were won mainly due to 2 men, Ortiz and Ramirez, who have since been exposed as steroid users.
+(Of course, Manny was gone after '07, but Papi is still there, injecting away.)
 They hate the Yankees so much, they cannot accept the fact that the only titles they've won since before radio broadcasting are tainted.
 1918* Forever.

 Forget the Interleague games, even Yankees vs. Mets.
-Forget Cubs vs. Cardinals – that’s a joke, mainly because it's rare that both teams are good at the same time.
-Forget Dodgers vs. Giants – since 1958, anyway, the California version has hate but it’s 400 miles, not 14, and even the recent beating of a Giant fan nearly to death in the Dodger Stadium parking lot doesn't change that.
+Forget Dodgers vs. Giants – since 1958, anyway, the California version has hate but it’s 400 miles, not 14, and even the beating of a Giant fan nearly to death in the Dodger Stadium parking lot a few years back doesn't change that.
+Forget Chicago Cubs vs. St. Louis Cardinals – that’s a joke, mainly because it's rare that both teams are good at the same time.

 Forget Alabama vs. Auburn and Ohio State vs. Michigan in football.
 Forget Duke vs. North Carolina and Louisville vs. Kentucky in basketball.

-Forget Rangers vs. Islanders, Rangers vs. Devils, or Canadiens vs. Maple Leafs.
-Forget Celtics vs. Knicks, Celtics vs. 76ers or Celtics vs. Lakers.
+Forget Rangers vs. Islanders, Rangers vs. Devils, or Montreal Canadiens vs. Toronto Maple Leafs.
+Forget Knicks vs. Boston Celtics, Celtics vs. Philadelphia 76ers, or Celtics vs. Los Angeles Lakers.

 This is the one rivalry where the cops are out for more than “just in case.”
 This is the one where breaking up fights is presumed necessary.

 So I urge a great deal of caution for anyone going up for this series.
 Be mindful of what you do, say and wear, and where you go.
-If you follow these instructions, the worst you should get is a bit of verbal.
+If you follow these instructions, the worst you should get is a bit of verbal abuse.

 You need to be mindful of what clothes you should pack.
 You can wear your Yankee cap around town, and even inside Fenway Park.
 If you have a Yankee jersey or T-shirt, it will probably be okay to wear it, but be prepared for Sox fans yelling something pertinent to the player you’re honoring with his name and number.
 If it’s Derek Jeter's Number 2 or Alex Rodriguez's 13, be prepared to hear that they’re gay – which, in A-Rod’s case, has become completely laughable.
 If it’s A-Rod, it might be a reference to steroids, so just (carefully) remind them that Papi wouldn’t have been so Big without them.